 Name for the black currant (Austrian "schwarze Ribisel"), or essence produced from it (thick syrup).
-According to the taxonomic system, the plant belongs to the subclass of the Rosidae (rose plants), as does the grapevine.
-The berries contain terpenes with spicy, finely acidic aromas and a very high vitamin C content.
-In the context of a wine-tasting, "Cassis" is often used to describe the aroma of a red wine, especially the Cabernet Sauvignon variety.
+According to the taxonomic system, the plant belongs to the subclass Rosidae (rose plants), as does the grapevine.
+The berries contain terpenes with spicy, finely acidic aromas as well as very high levels of vitamin C. In the context of a wine address, "cassis" is often also used to describe the aroma of a red wine, especially typical of the Cabernet Sauvignon variety.

-A flower bud extract extracted from the currants is used in the perfumery industry.
-In Germany, blackcurrants are often used for the production of a spirit drink called "Aufgesetzter".
-In this process, the fruits are "topped up" with various herbs, sugar and spirit of wine in a sealed container.
-The spirit dissolves the aromatic substances from the fruits and herbs.
-At the beginning the vessels are shaken every few days to speed up the extraction
+A flower bud extract obtained from blackcurrants is used in the perfumery industry.
+In Germany, blackcurrants are often used to produce a spirit known as "Aufgesetzter".
+In this process, the fruits are "put on" with various herbs, sugar and ethyl alcohol in a sealed container.
+The brandy dissolves the aromatic substances from the fruits and herbs.
+At the beginning, the vessels are shaken every few days to accelerate the extraction